On the go? Listen to the audio version of the article here:

 Suppose you’re a cleric 6 (Life Domain) / paladin 4 (Oath of The Open Sea).
 You can use Channel Divinity twice between long or short rests because you’ve gotten far enough as a cleric to have two uses.

 If you get Extra Attack from more than one class, they don’t stack.
-This prevents a fighter 5 / barbarian 5 / ranger 5 build from getting three attacks per action at level 15—which a fighter only gets at level 20.
+This prevents a fighter 5 / barbarian 5 / ranger 5 build from getting three extra attacks per action at level 15—which a fighter only gets at level 20.

 You can’t make more than two attacks with this feature unless you’re an 11th level (or higher) fighter.
 The warlock‘s Thirsting Blade Eldritch Invocation also doesn’t give you additional attacks if you also have Extra Attack.